Anders-H/TerminalPixelMatrixLibrary/README.md

 For adding text to the terminal matrix, use the `WriteLine` method.
 To prompt the user, use the `Input` method.

+This library is used by [A-BASIC-Language](https://github.com/tomas-hakansson/A-BASIC-Language) and it is using [PixelmapLibrary](https://github.com/Anders-H/PixelmapLibrary) for fast bitmap graphics.

 ## Limit text area

 When the text area is unlimited, the text terminal displays 25 lines of text.